g33kidd/meteor-starter-coffee/README.md

 #### Client Side
 - **client**: Client Specific Files
-- **client/config**: Spacebars helpers, helper functions, and other client related things.
+- **client/config**: UI helpers, helper functions, and other client related things.
 - **client/lib**: Libraries for the client side.
 - **client/modules**: Templates that are frequently reused(navigation, header, footer)
 - **client/startup**: Things to do when the client starts up.
 Maybe start a timer.